ruarai/CompilePal/README.md

 Configuration
 ==========

 Compile Pal should automatically find any game configurations - as long as the game's SDK was run last.
+Game Configurations are cached between sessions, and you can choose between them at launch.

 Packing
 ==========
-PACK is a prototype feature that allows for the automatic packing of custom content into a map BSP.
+PACK is a feature that allows for the automatic packing of custom content into a map BSP.
 It does not cover all custom content, so is best suited for when you simply want to share a map with a friend.

 Changes
 ==========

-#### 012:

-- Added error checking for compile output

-- Fix crash bug that occured when a compile program output certain characters
-- Fixed UI alignment issues

-Thanks to Statua for reporting his discovery of the crash issue.

-#### 011:

-- Make output work on a character-by-character basis so you can see progress in realtime
-- Add post compile options such as map file archive, shutdown and run file
-- Fixed issue where cancelling compile would crash
-- Added memory of previous games to the launch window
-- Add hotkey support.
-Press F8 to bring up Compile Pal and press enter to immediately begin compiling after.
-- Add large number of extra program configuration options
-- Make map copy checkbox ticked by default
-- Lots of minor bug fixes

-Thanks to TopHATTWaffle for his ideas that contributed to this version.

-#### 010:

-- Fixed major error with model packing where models would not be packed at all.
-- Fixed typo

-#### 009:

-- Add model packing to PACK

-#### 008:
+#### 014:

-- Fix major compile cancel error
-- Fix for exception handling
-- Add analytics
+A complete rewrite of Compile Pal.